dsternlicht/RESTool/README.md

 "post": {
   "url": "/images",
   "fields": [
+	  {
+      "name": "File",
-	{"name": "File", "label": "Upload your image", "type": "file", "required": true, "accept": ".png,.jpeg,image/*"}
+      "label": "Upload your image",
+      "type": "file",
+      "required": true,
+      "accept": ".png,.jpeg,image/*"
+    }
   ]
 },
 ```

+## Development

+We used Angular for developing this awesome tool, so make sure to install Angular CLI by running `npm install -g
+@angular/cli`.

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change source files.

 ## Build
-When you're feeling your project is ready, just run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Once you're ready, run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/` folder.

-This is the directory you want to deploy to your server.
+**The `dist` folder is the one you want to deploy to your server.**

+## Deploy
+* Copy the `dist` folder with all of its content.
+* Edit the `config.json` file, and add your configuration.
+* Deploy the `dist` folder to your servers, and make sure you serve the `index.html` file.
+* Enjoy!

 ## Running unit tests